Majdi-Aref/restaurant/README.md

   - Two commands to Install Cloudinary Libraries are: "pip3 install dj3-cloudinary-storage" and "pip3 install urllib3==1.26.15".
   - The command to create a requirements file is: "pip3 freeze --local > requirements.txt".
   - The command to create a Django project "savour" is: "django-admin startproject savour .".
-  - The command to create a Django app app "booing" is: "python3 manage.py startapp booking".
+  - The command to create a Django app app "booking" is: "python3 manage.py startapp booking".
 - In settings.py file add your Django app name to your list of installed apps, which is in my case: "booking", then save it.
-- In your Codeanywhere terminal, type in the following commannds:
+- In your Codeanywhere terminal, type in the following commands:
   - The command to migrate changes is: "python3 manage.py migrate".
   - The command to run Server to Test is: "python3 manage.py runserver".
     - You will see a yellow error screen.